henriquedanc/camel-k-adapters/ConfigureKafka.md

 bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic snmp-data
 ```

-- in your K8S cluster, create a configmap for camel with kafka broker information, updating with your broker info
+- In your K8S cluster, create a configmap for camel with kafka broker information, updating with your broker info
 ```
 cat <<EOF | tee kafka-configmap.yaml
 apiVersion: v1